 She joined us in 2016 to launch 'The Crime Writer, her extraordinary imagining of the time Patricia Highsmith lived in Suffolk.

-Tickets are £18 including a copy of 'The Language of Birds' and one additional ticket can be purchased for £8 without the book.
-Details from Browsers Bookshop 01394 388890
+Tickets were £18 including a copy of 'The Language of Birds' and one additional ticket could be purchased for £8 without the book.